China eases some border entry rules for foreign tourists | Law-Order

 The Chinese government on Monday issued draft rules aimed at making it easier for foreigners to enter China for visits to tourism sites along the Chinese border.

-Travel agencies operating in the border areas in China can choose the port of entry and exist "flexibly", said the Ministry of Culture and Tourism in a statement.
+Travel agencies operating in the border areas in China can choose the port of entry and exit "flexibly", said the Ministry of Culture and Tourism in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)